tldr-pages/tldr/pages/common/openttd.md

 `openttd -r {{resolution}}`

-- Start with a different configuration file:
+- Start with a custom configuration file:

 `openttd -c {{path/to/file}}`